fvjosef21/fira-certificates-validation/README.md

+# FIRA Certificate Validation

+The following code checks the validity of FIRA certiciates.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.